MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Provide details about the feedback and optionally provide all other information.
 If your Microsoft Edge profile includes an email address, your email address is pre-populated, along with the current URL of your website, and relevant diagnostic data.
 The diagnostic data may include data about Microsoft Edge features you turned on and your usage of the browser.
 A screenshot, files from your device, and recording of your browser may also be optionally included.
 The optional screenshot, files, or recording you provide may include personal data.
 The data is only used for diagnostic and product improvement purposes.

 User feedback is securely sent to Microsoft using HTTPS and stored on secure Microsoft servers.
 If you include your email address and you turned on the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting, an identifier is associated with your feedback.
 The identifier is unique to your browser installation on your device.
-If you're signed into Microsoft Edge with your Microsoft account, your feedback is associated with your account.
+If you Microsoft account is active in Microsoft Edge, your feedback is associated with your account.
 All diagnostic data, including diagnostic logs, recordings, and attachments, are stored for up to 30 days.
 The remaining feedback data, including an optional screenshot, is stored for up to 15 months.
 Make a [request][MicrosoftConcernPrivacy] to delete your feedback if you provided an email with your feedback item.

 <!-- links -->